SerpentariusSoftware/albert-vscode-project/README.md

-# updated for newer albert > v0.17
+# updated for newer albert, API version 3
 todo add more info